Hosine Bility

-Hosine Bility (/en/; born 10 May 2001) is a professional soccer player who plays as a centre-back for Brisbane Roar.
+Hosine Bility (/en/; born 10 May 2001) is an Australian professional football player who plays as a centre-back for Brisbane Roar.
 Born a Liberian refugee in Guinea, he represents Australia at youth level.

 Early life

 Hosine Bility was born on 10 May 2001 in Guinea, West Africa, and raised in Adelaide, South Australia, after moving there with his family at the age of six.

 Club career

 Early career

 Bility played with Croydon Kings in the NPL in South Australia.

 Midtjylland

 Bility joined Midtjylland in September in 2019, signing a five-year deal with Midtjylland where he initially joined the club's U-19 team.
 He joined Fram Reykjavík on loan in the 2021–22 season, making four appearances.

 Mafra

 On 19 August 2022, Bility joined Portuguese second division side Mafra on a five-year deal.

 Brisbane Roar

 In June 2024, Bility was signed by Brisbane Roar on loan for a season (until 1 July 25) from Mafra.
 On 24 June 2025, Brisbane Roar announced that they had signed Bility on a permanent basis for an undisclosed fee.